Wadley loop

-The "Wadley-drift-canceling-loop", also known as a "Wadley loop", is a system of two oscillators, a frequency synthesizer, and two frequency mixers in the radio-frequency signal path.
-The system was designed by Dr. Trevor Wadley in the 1940s in South Africa.
+The Wadley drift-canceling loop, also known as a Wadley loop, is a system of two oscillators, a frequency synthesizer, and two frequency mixers in the radio-frequency signal path.
+The system was designed by Trevor Wadley in the 1940s in South Africa.
 The circuit was first used for a stable wavemeter.
-(A wavemeter is used for measuring the wavelength and therefore also the frequency of a signal).
+(A wavemeter is used for measuring the wavelength and therefore also the frequency of a signal.)

-There is no regulation loop in a "Wadley-loop", which is why the term is in quotation marks.
+Despite its name, there is no regulation loop in a Wadley loop.
 However, the circuit configuration is not known by more accurate names.

-The "Wadley loop" was used in radio receivers from the 1950s to approximately 1980.
-The "Wadley loop" was mostly used in more expensive stationary radio receivers, but the "Wadley loop" was also used in a portable radio receiver (Barlow-Wadley XCR-30 Mark II).
+The Wadley loop was used in radio receivers from the 1950s to approximately 1980.
+The Wadley loop was mostly used in more expensive stationary radio receivers, but the Wadley loop was also used in a portable radio receiver (Barlow-Wadley XCR-30 Mark II).

 Overview

 In a traditional superheterodyne radio receiver, most oscillator drift and instability occur in the first frequency converter stage because it is tunable and operating at a high frequency.

-Unlike other drift-reducing techniques (such as crystal control or frequency synthesis), the Wadley Loop does not attempt to stabilize the oscillator.
+Unlike other drift-reducing techniques (such as crystal control or frequency synthesis), the Wadley loop does not attempt to stabilize the oscillator.
 Instead, it cancels the drift mathematically.